tbates/Multivariate-Stats-Course/_posts/2020-03-01-Regression_as_path_analysis.markdown

 ---
 layout: post
-title: "Path Analysis: Regression and lm as a subset of SEM"
+title: "3.
+Path Analysis: Regression and lm as a subset of SEM"
 date: 2020-03-01 00:01
 comments: true
 categories: intro